 “Our real teacher has been and still is the embryo, who is, incidentally, the only teacher who is always right.” - Dr. Viktor Hamburger

 Goals: 1.
 Determine how neural crest stem cells collectively migrate and differentiate into sensory neurons in vivo.
 2. Understand how olfactory neuronal turnover is maintained throughout adulthood and disrupted in neurodegenerative disorders.
-3. Compare neural crest and pediatric cancer migration to uncover new therapeutic targets for inhibiting cancer metastasis.
+3. Compare neural crest and neural crest-derived cancer migration to uncover new therapeutic targets for inhibiting cancer metastasis.
 3. Query an olfactory (nose) regeneration model system to determine how neuronal turnover is initiated and maintained throughout adulthood.

 The neural crest is a highly migratory, multipotent stem cell population that contributes to a variety of tissues in the developing embryo - including a significant portion of the peripheral nervous system - and is critically important for craniofacial development as a whole.
 In addition, neural crest-derived cells can give rise to neuroblastoma, the most common type of cancer in the first year of human life.
 Intriguingly, neuroblastomas share many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize, with migratory behavior reminiscent of neural crest migration.